Koredotcom/docs/docs/gale/models/fine-tune-models/create-a-fine-tuned-model.md

         You can stop the process if required in the middle and resume it later, then the status is changed to “Stopped”.
 Then a Re-trigger button is displayed to initiate the fine-tuning process again from the beginning.
 If the fine-tuning process fails, then the status is changed to “Failed” and you can view the reason for failure.
 You can make the required changes, and click the Re-trigger button to start the fine-tuning again.

-    Once the Fine-tuning is triggered, you can check the progress in real-time on the **Overview** page.
-You can click any model name from the list of Fine-tuned models and the Overview page of the model is displayed.
+    Once the fine-tuning is triggered, you can check the progress in real-time on the **Overview** page.
+You can click any model name from the list of fine-tuned models and the Overview page of the model is displayed.

     This page displays the following sections: